 “We want to recognize CSU alumni that are hitting the ground running after they cross the commencement stage and go right out and make a difference,” said Golden.
 “I hope it’s an encouragement to our young alumni.
 We see you.
 We value what you’re doing.”

-The CSU Young Alumnus of the Year is awarded to someone who has graduated from CSU in the last five years, pursues Christ and His call for his or her life, shows dedication to Christian service, has a faithful Christian walk and seeks to develop Christ-likeness in others.
+The CSU Young Alumnus Award is awarded to someone who has graduated from CSU in the last five years, pursues Christ and His call for his or her life, shows dedication to Christian service, has a faithful Christian walk and seeks to develop Christ-likeness in others.

-This year’s winner for the Young Alumnus of the Year is Nathan Miller (’15).
+This year’s winner for the Young Alumnus Award recipient is Nathan Miller (’15).

 Nathan Miller (’15)